Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 Now that we’ve covered the basics of FastAPI, let’s go over the prerequisite steps for setting up our FastAPI application to monitor system performance metrics.

-## Prerequisite Steps to Setup our FastAPI application
+## Prerequisite Steps to Setup Your FastAPI application

 ### Step 1: Create a Virtual Environment